int-brain-lab/IBL-pipeline/README.md

 Schema of `behavior`
 ![Behavior erd](images/behavior_erd.png)

-# Connecting to the pipeline
+# Instructions for connecting to the IBL pipeline

 1. Email austin@vathes.com for a database username.
 2. Clone the repository (https://github.com/int-brain-lab/IBL-pipeline).